LwaziMgazi/demorepoforjenkins/README.md

 #demorepoforJenkins
 hello world of Codes
-Keep pushing you will make it
+Keep pushing you will make it so